spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 The URI conforms to a [schema](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-register-stream-apps) and may represent a Maven artifact, a Docker image, or an actual `http(s)` or `file` URL.
 Data Flow defines some logical application types to indicate its role as a streaming component, a task, or a standalone application.
 For streaming applications, as you might expect, we use `Source`,`Processor`, and `Sink` types.

-The Data Flow Dashboard lands on the Application Registration view, where we can register the source, processor, and sink applications, as the following image shows:
+The Data Flow Dashboard lands on the Application Registration view, where we can register the source, processor, and sink applications, as follows:

 ![Add an application](images/SCDF-add-applications.png)